SKILL

 If the user did not say where to save the article, ask once and remember the path.

-- Write 2–3 candidate starting beats, drawn from the raw material.
+2. Write 2–3 candidate starting beats, drawn from the raw material.
 Each is a different entry point into the article.
-Show the user the beats before writing it to the article file.
+Each may only lean on grounded concepts; note what new concepts each one grounds.
+Show the user the beats before writing to the article file.
 The user picks one.
-Preview what beats that might lead to once written - as if the user is seeing a little way down the path.
+Preview what beats that pick unlocks — as if the user is seeing a little way down the path.

-- Re-read the article file from disk.
+4. Re-read the article file from disk.
 Then offer 2–3 candidate next beats — different directions the journey could pivot to from where the article now stands.
+Each must be reachable from the current grounded set; note what each one grounds.

 </what-to-do>